apache/nuttx/Documentation/applications/games/brickmatch/index.rst

 Your goal is to move the blocks of the board to unite three or more with the same color.

-Everytime that three of more blocks with the same color match that block will blink and it will be removed from the board, leaving more space for movements.
+Every time that three of more blocks with the same color match that block will blink and it will be removed from the board, leaving more space for movements.